If you buy something through my links, I may earn an affiliate commission, at no cost to you. For more information, read the full disclosure here.

 When everything has been sorted out, place your newly organized box somewhere cool, away from direct heat or sunlight (like a drawer).
 Make sure that there is no water or source of moisture nearby.

-Moreover, it’s important to keep them clean; any oils present on the surface of eyeshadow can cause bacterial growth, which will reduce its lifespan significantly.
+Moreover, it’s important to keep them clean; any oils present on the surface of eyeshadow can cause bacterial growth, which will significantly reduce its lifespan and put you at risk for eye infections and other health problems.

-It’s also helpful to make sure your hands (or brushes) are free from bacteria before applying it – this helps prevent micro-organisms such as mold or mildew from settling into the product itself and degrading its quality over time.
+It’s also helpful to make sure your hands are clean and you’re regularly cleaning your makeup brushes avoid harmful bacteria before applying eyeshadow – this helps prevent micro-organisms such as mold or mildew from settling into the product itself and degrading its quality over time.

 Pro tip: To avoid this type of problem, I suggest that you wash off makeup tools regularly using soapy water and store all makeup items away from sources of potential contaminants such as pet hair, dust, etc.